The Global AI Race – Top AI Startups Around the World

 With initiatives like 500Georgia, the first international accelerator launched as a collaboration between Silicon Valley accelerator 500 Startups and the Georgian Innovation & Technology Agency (GITA), the future for tech startups in the region is looking brighter by the day.

 Top AI Startups in Australia & New Zealand

-Australia and New Zealand might be might be far from the rest of the world, but they don’t plan on letting the tech startup revolution pass them by.
+Australia and New Zealand might be far from the rest of the world, but they don’t plan on letting the tech startup revolution pass them by.
 In 2018, the Australian government allocated $30 million over four years to promote and guide the development of AI.
 Their neighbor, New Zealand, launched an AI forum in 2017 to connect citizens, business, academia, and the government to advance the AI ecosystem.

 The top 10 AI startups of Australia & New Zealand are led by two big data companies, both of which hail from Sydney along with three others on our list, making Sydney the leading city for AI in the region.
 New Zealand is represented with one startup.
 Collectively, these companies have taken in less than $60 million in funding – a drop in the bucket when you consider how common it is to see a $100 million round invested in a single startup.